Find Affordable College Courses

 Fitchburg, MA

-Fitchburg State University ranked #14 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the New England Region list.
-Located in the medium-sized suburb of Fitchburg, Fitchburg State is a public college with a medium-sized student population.
+Fitchburg State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #14 on the list.
+Located in the medium-sized suburb of Fitchburg, Fitchburg State is a public school with a medium-sized student population.

 Of the 104 students majoring in visual and performing arts at Fitchburg State, 65% are male and 35% are female.